-If the soft loan is approved before the eligible costs have been incurred, SID Bank may rely on estimations of the eligible costs provided that the ceilings under the first paragraph of Article 12 of this Protocol are respected.
+If the soft loan is approved before the eligible costs have been incurred, SID Bank may rely on estimations of the eligible costs provided that the ceilings in Article 12 and/or 12a and/or 14 of this Protocol are respected.
 The estimations shall be based on the quantities of energy units consumed by the undertaking in a comparable time length.
 In such case the relevant ceilings shall be verified ex-post on the basis of actual cost incurred.
 SID Bank shall recover any soft loan disbursement exceeding the ceilings no later than six months after the eligible period has ended.